readmeio/rdme/README.md

 > **Note:**
 >
-> All of our OpenAPI commands already do this conversion automatically, but incase you need to utilize this exclusive functionality outside of the context of those you can.
+> All of our OpenAPI commands already do this conversion automatically, but in case you need to utilize this exclusive functionality outside of the context of those, you can.

 #### Reducing an API Definition